TotallyNotChase/valida/README.md

 `verify` takes 2 inputs-
 * The "selector", which essentially just takes the product type as input, and returns the specific value of the specific field to validate.
-* The `ValidationRule`, which specifies the predicate the field must satisfy - as well as the error value to yield if it doesn't satisfy said predicate
+* The `Validator`, which specifies the predicate the field must satisfy, the error value to yield if it doesn't satisfy said predicate, and the output upon successful validation.

 Let's validate a pair for example, the first field should be an int less than 10, the second field should be a non empty string.
 Then, the validator would look like-
 ```hs